acgetchell/CDT-plusplus/README.md

 In addition to the command line output, you can see detailed results in the `build/Testing` directory which is generated thereby.

+Unit tests can be turned off with `-D ENABLE_TESTING:BOOL=FALSE`.
+See `scripts/fast-build.sh` for an example.

 ### Static Analysis

 This project follows the [CppCore Guidelines][guidelines] as enforced by [ClangTidy], which you can install